ssasy-auth/core/docs/designs/security.md

 ## new types of phishing attacks

+> note: this security risk is address with the help of the [friendship bracelet](./key-operations.md#friendship-bracelets---a-hackey-way-to-sign-messages)

 Let's assume that:

 - `verifier` - **example.com** is a web shop service that allows registered users to purchase items from the shops list of products.